threeport/user-docs/docs/observability/deploy-observability-local.md

 that is outside the scope of this guide.
 We're going to deploy it with the default settings.

-The only change you should make is to set the name of the `KubernetesRuntimeInstance.Name`.
-Get the name of the K8s runtime instance/s you have available with this command:
+The only change you should make is to set the `KubernetesRuntimeInstance.Name` field.
+Get the name of the K8s runtime instance/s you have available with this
+command:

 ```bash
 tptctl get kubernetes-runtime-instances